JensBender/loan-default-prediction/README-hf-hub.md

 ### Training Procedure
 #### Preprocessing
 The preprocessing of the raw data includes the following steps:
-- Handling duplicates, data types, missing values, and outliers.
+- Handled duplicates, data types, missing values, and outliers and standardized column names.
-- Engineering new features: Job stability, city tier, and state default rate.
+- Engineered new features:
+  - Job Stability: Derived from the applicant's profession.
+  - City Tier: Derived from the applicant's city.
+  - State Default Rate: Derived from the historical default rate of the applicant's state (target encoding).
+- Scaled numerical features using `StandardScaler`.
-- Applying `StandardScaler` to numerical features, `OneHotEncoder` to nominal features, and `OrdinalEncoder` to ordinal features.
+- Encoded categorical features using `OneHotEncoder` (nominal) and `OrdinalEncoder` (ordinal).

 #### Training Hyperparameters
 The final Random Forest Classifier model was trained with the following hyperparameters, identified through randomized search with 5-fold cross-validation: